-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 All for laughs.
 Or largely for laughs, anyway.

-The 39-year-old British comedian is host of HBO's award-winning Last Week Tonight and embarks on a new season on Sunday night after a three-month layoff.
+The 39-year-old British comedian is host of HBO's award-winning Last Week Tonight, and he embarks on a new season on Sunday night after a three-month layoff.

 In an interview with NPR, Oliver reluctantly concedes that President Trump will define the shows this season.
 Oliver carries a distinctly liberal sense of humor and a distinctly serious sense of purpose about his satire in an age when politics, journalism and entertainment have often not just blurred definitions but have swapped numbers, apartment keys and Netflix passwords.